 Integrated Drone, Gimbal And Camera

 The best solution for rolling shutter is not to have it in the first place.
 The latest trends in drones is the integrated gimbal and camera.
 This gives the manufacturer total control over the quality of the aerial footage.
 The integrated drone, gimbal and camera is producing the best aerial cinematography.
-In our drone review section, you can read about the top quality Inspire 1 and Phantom 3 which are producing perfect professional video and each having integrated gimbal and camera.
+In our drone review section, you can read about the latest top drones such as the Mavic, Phantom 4 and many more.
+These drone are producing perfect professional video and each having integrated gimbal and camera.